RollinCajun/Media-Conversion-Tools/README.md

 ## Disclaimer

 **Disclaimer:** I am not responsible for any files deleted by this code.
 All video and image folders should be backed up before testing this application extensively.
 Ensure you have backups of your data before running the application on important folders.
+I have tested all parts of this application except the AMD GPU encoding as I do not own an AMD GPU to test it.
+All other parts have been tested extensively, including converting over 1,000 H.264, Quicktime, and AVI videos to H.265, as well as converting over 40,000 image files from BMP, JPG, JPEG, PNG, etc., to JPG.

 ## License